I find myself drinking electrolyte drinks for pregnancy almost every day. They help with hydration and provide a flavorful alternative to just water!

 Luckily, I’m pretty cognizant about my hydration and have figured out the best hydration drink for pregnancy for me.

-I love to mix and infuse juices, seltzers and fruits to make a delicious (non-alcoholic) cocktail of sorts that makes me want to drink more.
+I love to mix and infuse juices, seltzers and fruits to make a delicious mocktail for pregnancy that makes me want to drink more fluids to stay hydrated.

 By the way, only drinking electrolyte drinks won’t make you healthy during pregnancy.
 Your diet matters too.